bhatti/formicary/docs/swagger.md

 | when | [NotifyWhen](#notifywhen) |  | No |

 #### JobRequest

+JobRequest outlines a user's request to execute a job as per its job-definition.
+Upon submission, a job-request is marked as PENDING in the database and later, it is asynchronously scheduled for execution by the job scheduler, depending on resource availability.
+Besides user-initiated requests, a job request might also be issued by a parent job to execute a child job in a fork/join manner.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |